bentoml/BentoML/docs/source/guides/grpc.rst

 Using gRPC in BentoML
 ---------------------

-We will dive into the details of how gRPC is implemented in BentoML.
+We will dive into some of the details of how gRPC is implemented in BentoML.

 Protobuf definition
 ~~~~~~~~~~~~~~~~~~~